Department for International Development (DFID)

 Emeritus Professor in Middle East Politics

 Prof. Dumper’s research interests are the Permanent Status Issues of the Middle East peace process, the Arab-Israeli conflict, religious institutions in the Middle East and the urban politics of the Middle East.
-He was recently a holder of an ESRC Large Grant Award entitled Conflict in Cities and the Contested State (2007-2013) and has recently been awarded a Leverhulme Major Research Fellowship for 3 years (2015-2018) This latest award entitled Power, Piety and People is a comparative study of conflicts in "holy" cities.
+He was a holder of an ESRC Large Grant Award entitled Conflict in Cities and the Contested State (2007-2013) and was awarded a Leverhulme Major Research Fellowship for 3 years (2015-2018) This latest book, entitled Power, Piety and People is a comparative study of conflicts in "holy" cities, is a result of this research.

 This is a 3-year Leverhulme Major Research Fellowship.
 See website for more details and ongoing research